tumppis/recent-facebook-posts/readme.txt

 * Take a look at the [screenshots](http://wordpress.org/extend/plugins/recent-facebook-posts/screenshots/), they will tell you which values from Facebook you need.
 * The plugin works with personal profiles, but only to a certain extend.
 I am not actively supporting personal profiles because of many privacy settings related issues.

 Ran into an error?
-Have a look at the [FAQ](http://wordpress.org/plugins/recent-facebook-posts/faq/) for solutions to common problems.
+Have a look at the [FAQ](http://wordpress.org/plugins/recent-facebook-posts/faq/) for solutions to common problems or [open an issue on GitHub](https://github.com/dannyvankooten/wordpress-recent-facebook-posts/issues).

 == Frequently Asked Questions ==